Pore Mosulishvili: Life

-Krist'epore Nikolozi Mosulishvili was born in village Kvemo Machkhaani, near the town Sighnaghi in eastern Georgian historic region of Kakheti.
+Krist'epore (Christopher) Nikolozi Mosulishvili was born in village Kvemo Machkhaani, near the town Sighnaghi in eastern Georgian historic region of Kakheti.
 After graduating from technical high school, he worked in local kolkhoz.

 In 1939 Pore was recruited in the Red Army.
 When the Germans invaded the Soviet Union, he completed his duty with great distinction, and was given a field promotion to non-commissioned officer.
 But in 1944 was taken as prisoner by the Wehrmacht.
 He was transferred to Italy with other Soviet and Czechoslovak prisoners.

-Member of resistance in Italy
+Italian resistance

 In Stresa he managed to contact with partisans of the 118th Garibaldian Brigade "Remo Servadei" and on September 7, 1944 made contact with another 36 Soviet-Georgian prisoners who fought along with the Italian resistance.
 The Georgians formed the 2nd battalion of the 118th partisan brigade and quickly gained a reputation for their toughness.
 From October 9 to October 14 they took part in the defence of the republican partisan of Ossola.
 On October 26, 1944 2nd Battalion led a fight against a train and killed 23 supporters of the Fascist Republic of Salo.

 In November 1944 the Fascists decided to unleash a violent counter-offensive in the area of the Mottarone-Vergante, in low Verbano, operative sector of the Brigade Servadei.
 This caused the partisans to separate into small groups, in an attempt to avoid reprisals.